-The old St Phillip’s church site appears to have remained vacant for the rest of the nineteenth century.
+The old St Phillip’s church site appears to have remained vacant for the rest of the 19th century.
 It may have been grassed but there is no evidence for paths or plantings of any kind.
-The earliest form of park development occurred during the early years of the twentieth century possibly associated with the construction of an electricity substation in 1904.
-The substation was removed in 1931 and other improvements and additions followed including a men’s convenience in 1942.
+The earliest form of park development occurred during the early years of the 20th century possibly associated with the construction of an electricity substation in 1904.
+The substation was removed in 1931 and other improvements and additions followed including a men’s convenience, or rest room, in 1942.
 In 1975 the site was listed by the National Trust.

 The park is named after Dr John Dunmore Lang who arrived in Sydney in 1823, the first ordained minister of the Presbyterian Church.
 He remained minister for 52 years until his death in 1878 and built the first Scots Church opposite.
 He was one of the most outspoken men in Australian public life.
-He edited a newspaper, the “Colonist”, wrote many pamphlets, was elected a member of parliament, was constantly active in encouraging the immigration of Scottish and German artisans and farmers to Australia, took a leading part in effecting the separation of Victoria and of Queensland from New South Wales, and persistently advocated an Australian republic and Australian independence from Britain.
+He edited a newspaper, the 'Colonist', wrote many pamphlets, was elected a member of Parliament, was constantly active in encouraging the immigration of Scottish and German artisans and farmers to Australia, took a leading part in effecting the separation of Victoria and Queensland from NSW, and persistently advocated for Australian independence from Britain.

 St Phillip’s Church plaque

-Marble tablet on plinth installed by the Royal Australian Historical Society in 1942 to mark the site of the church named after Governor Phillip which stood here 1798-1856.
+Marble tablet on plinth installed by the Royal Australian Historical Society in 1942 to mark the site of the church named after Governor Phillip which stood here from 1798 to 1856.

 First Methodist church plaque

 Brass plaque installed to commemorate the establishment of the Methodist Church in Australia as a result of a meeting held on 6 March 1812 in the vicinity.